rkruser/km-health-solutions/frontend/desktop-frontend/demo-app/README.md

 # demo-app Readme

+Steps 8/16/23
+1. Initial data structure for summaries
+2. Be able to call basic summary functions
+3. Refactor app main code a bit to simplify state management and use the accessor functions to get the data summaries rather than accessing state directly
+4. Write *basic* FHIR bridge that loads into your structures
+5. Write test files for everything
+6. Clean up all this code and send next version to Vivek (By this Friday, hopefully)

 This app combines electron and react to create a portable desktop app.
 Folders:
   build: React's build folder.
 Stores the static website built by react from the website skeleton in 'public' and the react code in 'src'.